GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

 `DisableThirdPartySessionStoragePartitioningAfterGeneralPartitioning`
-deprecation trial, navigating a tab to an enrolled origin will cause all cross-site iframes of that same origin to remain unpartitioned only for `Window.sessionStorage` only and only for the lifetime of that particular tab.
+deprecation trial, navigating a tab to an enrolled origin will cause all cross-site iframes of that same origin to remain unpartitioned only for `Window.sessionStorage` and only for the lifetime of that particular tab.
 Whereas the `DisableThirdPartyStoragePartitioning` deprecation trial affects all third-party contexts embedded within the enrolled origin, the `DisableThirdPartySessionStoragePartitioningAfterGeneralPartitioning`